 Foundation & Managerial Process Courses (52 credits)

-MBA 520 Leadership & Ethics in a Global Environment (4 Credits)
+MBA 520 Ethics and Leadership in a Global Environment (4 Credits)

 The course reviews paradigms of leadership in the global environment.
 Students will learn to apply principles for ethical decision-making in business situations and assess their capacity for leadership and responsibility.